champjss/grunt-htmlgen/README.md

 * 2013-02-18    v0.1.1    Update development dependencies for Grunt 0.4.0
 * 2013-02-14    v0.1.0    Change the configuration by moving title, css, js options into the options.
 * 2013-02-14    v0.0.1    First release.

+## License

+You may use this project under the terms of the MIT License.